divine-ray/Servilia/Realms/Utuw System/Schi/Servilia/Regions/Areas/Empire of Thylyist/Citadel of the Gear.md

 #Thylyist #Religion #locations

 The main religious building in [[Empire of Thylyist]], sainted to Gear and Cogwork.
 Amongst the earliest buildings in Thylyist, dating back to the First Era.

+Historical studies conducted in secret suggest that the citadel and the surrounding buildings originally functioned as tactical retreat and bunker installation to safeguard their arsenal and functional modules of Mekhane.
+Especially the wide-spanning [[Catacombs]] are heavily reinforced, as to withstand aeons of war raging above ground.
 Due to this, it has gone through many reiterations, each one bigger and more imposing than before.
-Closely related to Earthen Churches, as the main building aboveground features a monumental roofed space, filled with stylised mechanical components.
+Closely related to Earthen Churches, as the main building aboveground features a monumental roofed space, filled with stylised, yet functional, mechanical components.

 Extends underground as well, though those areas are not available for ordinary citizens or worshippers.